HuyHuynh-Milo/Supply-Chain-Inventory-Management-PowerBI/README.md

 🧠 **Key Insight**

-- Mismatch of capital flow: a relatively small pool of overstock value cannot offset the very large refill needs — purchasing will drive working capital up unless controlled.
+- **Mismatch of capital flow**: a relatively small pool of overstock value cannot offset the very large refill needs — purchasing will drive working capital up unless controlled.

-- Uneven SKU priorities: top contributors to excess value are not necessarily the ones that require the most refill money; replenishment rules are not aligned to SKU value/velocity.

-- Refill spikes risk over-capitalization: items with >200% refill ratio likely come from batch POs or minimum order quantities (case-pack) and will create sudden capital commitments.
+- **Refill spikes risk over-capitalization**: items with >200% refill ratio likely come from batch POs or minimum order quantities (case-pack) and will create sudden capital commitments.

-- High business risk: the combination of many understocked SKUs and a few large refill amounts raises both stockout risk and sudden cash pressure.
+- **High business risk**: the combination of many understocked SKUs and a few large refill amounts raises both stockout risk and sudden cash pressure.